Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 Exhilarating rides at Legoland Korea

-Legoland Korea Resort is a new attraction that also deserves attention.
+Legoland Korea Resort is a new attraction that’s perfect for families.

 3. Demilitarized Zone